Hundreds attend 15th annual Harvestfest

 Vendors provided a variety of food and drink as well as fine art and handcrafted wares.

-New this year were demonstrations with the Hastings College mobile glass-blowing studio.
+New this year were demonstrations by the Hastings College mobile glass-blowing studio.

 “It’s a unique opportunity for people to learn in a farm-based setting in a way nobody else is doing,” Sandeen said.